University of Scranton: Decade of expansion

 An expansion plan, beginning at $5,000,000, produced fifteen new buildings between 1956 and 1966, with Loyola Hall of Science in 1956 and the first residence halls for students in 1958: Casey, Fitch, Martin, and McCourt.
 Three years later Denis Edward, Hafey, Lynett, and Hannan residence halls were added.
 With the death of Worthington Scranton in 1958, the university acquired the remainder of his properties.
 Alumni Memorial Library was completed in 1960 and Gunster Memorial Student Center in 1961, including the 400-seat Eagen Auditorium.
 In 1962 the five-storey classroom building St. Thomas Hall was built, which included St. Ignatius Loyola Chapel.
 At this time the original Wyoming Avenue properties were completely vacated.
 New construction extended to Driscoll and Nevils residence halls in 1965, raising on-campus housing to 650 male students.
-In 1967 the first varsity athletic center was completed and named after former president Fr.
-John J. Long, S.J., who had led the building campaign over more than a decade.
+In 1967 the first varsity athletic center was completed and named after former president John J. Long who had led the building campaign over more than a decade.

 Esprit, the university's review of arts and letters, first appeared in 1958 and Flannery O'Connor, friend of a Jesuit, visited the campus to help get it launched.